Find Grad Schools

 8 Yearly Graduations

 The 11th most popular school in the country for writing majors who are seeking their graduate certificate is Northern Arizona University.
 Each year, around 29,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,015 per year, while in-state graduate students, on average, pay $11,674 per year.
+The average in-state tuition for full-time undergraduates is $10,644 per year, while in-state graduate students, on average, pay $11,103 per year.
 During the most recent year for which we have data, 8 people received their graduate certificate in writing from NAU.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #11